mindscan-de/BrightFlux/README.md

 * Support log correlation for videos, e.g. identify timestamps in video and correlate them to logs

-Videotimestamp Annotations
+Video time stamp Annotations
-* sync log message with video, e.g. select a log entry and then show the content of the video at exactly this timestamp
+* sync log message with video, e.g. select a log entry and then show the content of the video at exactly this time stamp
-* add Videotimestamp annotations to annotation dataframe
+* add Markers to annotation data frame
+* combine with individual data frames
-* add Markers to annotation dataframe
+* save video annotations to disk
+* load video annotations from disk
+* provide default texts, which can be used to annotate timestamps
+* generate a report for all available video objects
+* load video also loads parallel video annotation file

 UI/UX
-* provide left(show icons and boxes for annotated lines, direct synchronized windowed ruler ) and right ruler (overview ruler which is showing the color bars and clickable fullscale positions)
+* provide left(show icons and boxes for annotated lines, direct synchronized windowed ruler ) and right ruler (overview ruler which is showing the color bars and click-able fullscale positions)

 DFQL
-* Suppport unary NOT operator
+* Support unary NOT operator

 Application-Startup